formkit/docs-content/inputs/meta.md

 ---
 title: Meta Input
-description: A meta input used for storing data.
+description: A hidden input that stores arbitrary data.
 ---

 ::InputPageHero
 ---
-type: "Hidden"
+type: "Meta"
 ---
 ::

 :PageToc

-The `meta` input is meant to.//
+The `meta` input is meant to store arbitrary data that is not intended for display to end users.
+This input is hidden by default and can be used to store data that is not part of the form's schema.

 ## Basic example

 ::Example
 ---
-name: "Hidden input"
+name: "Meta input"
 file: "_content/_examples/meta/meta.vue"
 tabs: "html,render"
 ---